apoelstra/blog-posts/2020-10-27--schnorr-tricks-1.md

 A natural question to ask is, are these sighash-templating covenants powerful enough to actually do anything, given the consensus limits of Script?
 Readers may recall that we [blogged at Blockstream four years ago](https://blockstream.com/2016/11/02/en-covenants-in-elements-alpha/) about this but never followed up with practical applications.
-My believe is that the dearth of applications was more a consequence of the incredible difficulty of reasoning about and constructing Script, and that [Miniscript](http://bitcoin.sipa.be/miniscript/) has since provided some new ways of thinking that will accellerate this kind of development.
+My belief now is that the dearth of applications was more a consequence of the incredible difficulty of reasoning about and constructing Script, and that [Miniscript](http://bitcoin.sipa.be/miniscript/) has since provided some new ways of thinking that will accellerate this kind of development.